directus-labs/guest-authoring/next-auth-with-directus/index.md

 }
 ```

-The code above does the following:
+The code above performs the following actions:

 - Renders the `<AuthForm />` component with some customization as a registration form.
-- Gets the input values from the from and sends a `fetch` request to `/api/auth/register` to register a new user.
+- Gets the input values from the form and sends a `fetch` request to `/api/auth/register` to register a new user.
-- If the request is successful it should redirect the user to the login page or throw an error if the request failed
+- If the request is successful, it should redirect the user to the login page or throw an error if the request failed

 Next, add the following content to the `page.tsx` to render `form.tsx` :